atbcb/usab-uswds/_research/human-measures-mobility-aids/capabilities-resources.md

 ---
-Title: Capabilities Resources and Facilities
+title: Capabilities Resources and Facilities
 Order-Number: 4
-Research-Title: Capabilities Resources and Facilities
+Research-title: Capabilities Resources and Facilities
 Status: Completed
 Year-Completed: 1997
 Topic: Anthropometry for Persons with Disabilities Needs for the 21st Century